 Teams new to Agile wonder which practices to start with, and which will most benefit their own context.
 This article proposes a customized adoption approach to help teams decide where to focus first.

-Agile relies heavily on discipline, rather than genius.
-We're told that average teams, even in the early stages, can achieve dramatic performance improvement if they are disciplined.
-As we do these things, the effects of our words and actions actively create, and re-create over time, the environment in which our teams and projects operate - for good or ill.
+As we practice various Agile disciplines, the effects of our words and actions actively create, and re-create over time, the environment in which our teams and projects operate - for good or ill.
 3

-In this third and final part of the Struts 2 migration series, Struts committer Ian Roughely completes the migration of a Struts app to Struts 2, by migrating the user interface - jsps & tags.
-This series teaches Struts 2 architecture & the differences in request processing as well as how to configure a Struts2 app and combine actions and JSP's.
+The final article in the series, Ian Roughely completes the migration of a Struts app to Struts 2, by migrating the user interface - jsps & tags.
+19

 Struts committer Ian Roughely explains the architecture, request workflow, configuration semantics, and differences in the action framework in the new Struts 2 (formerly WebWork).
 16